-PERFORMANCE MEASURES\
+PERFORMANCE MEASURES

-Metric Corporate Office Business Units Earnings Growth Earnings before interest and taxes less: -Restructuring costs; -Non-recurring items; and -Impact of significant acquisitions / divestitures Free Cash Flow Consolidated net cash flow provided by operating activities, less capital expenditures (as reported in the Annual Report on Form 10-K).
-The reconciliation of cash flow to free cash flow is as follows: Internal measure based on: Net cash; less Capital expenditures; adjusted for: Net cash flow impact of restructuring and other costs and non-recurring items (in millions) 2002 2009 2012 Cash flow from operating activities \$2,829 \$5,083 \$6,605 Less: capital expenditures \$586 \$773 \$1,389 Free cash flow \$2,243 \$4,310 \$5,216 2002 amounts have not been restated for discontinued operations.
-Net Income UTC net income attributable to common shareowners (as reported in the Annual Report on Form 10-K) Internal measure consisting of each business unit's respective share of UTC net income attributable to common shareowners with adjustments for: Net income impact of restructuring and other costs and non-recurring items
+Metric Corporate Office Business Units Earnings Growth Diluted earnings per share (as reported in the Annual Report Earnings before interest and taxes less: - Restructuring costs; - Non-recurring items; and - Impact of significant acquisitions / divestitures Free Cash Flow Consolidated net cash flow provided by operating activities, le reported in the Annual Report on Form 10-K).
+The reconciliati is as follows: Internal measure based on: - Net cash; less - Capital expenditures; adjusted for: - Net cash flow impact of restructuring and other costs and non-recurring items (in millions) 2002 2009 2012 Cash flow from operating activities \$2,829 \$5,083 \$6,605 Less: capital expenditures \$586 \$773 \$1,389 Free cash flow \$2,243 \$4,310 \$5,216 2002 amounts have not been restated for discontinued ope Net Income UTC net income attributable to common shareowners (as represented from 10-K) Internal measure consisting of each business unit's respective share of UTC net income attributable to common shareowners with adjustments for: - Net income impact of restructuring and other costs and non-recurring items

-\All performance measures are based on the performance of continuing operations, unless otherwise noted.
+^{}Allperformance measures are based on the performance of continuing operations, unless otherwise noted.